Nippon Sei Ko Kai: Chubu

 The Diocese of Chubu, with its diocesan cathedral at St. Matthew's Church Cathedral, Nagoya, covers the parishes and other facilities in the four prefectures of the Chubu Region (meaning "Central Japan"): Aichi, Gifu, Nagano, and Niigata.
 For historical reasons, the parishes in Fukui, Ishikawa and Toyama Prefectures of Japan's Chubu Region belong to the Diocese of Kyoto, and those in Yamanashi and Shizuoka Prefectures, to the Diocese of Yokohama.

 The diocese of Chubu was established with the help of Anglican Church of Canada.
 The Nagano Holy Saviour Church, Nagano, nationally Registered Important Tangible Cultural Property from 2006, was built by J. G. Waller, a Canadian missionary.
 The origin of St. Mary's College, Nagoya goes back to the Child care workers' school established by Margaret Young (1855–1940), another missionary from Anglican Church of Canada.

 The bishop of the diocese is the Rt.
 Rev'd Dr. Renta Nishihara (西原廉太), ordained in October 2020 as the tenth bishop.
+In 2026, he was elected as installed as the church's primate.